noteed/nix-exps/README.md

 The second experiment creates a few directories and scripts suitable for s6-svscan.
-Just like the exp-01 creates a script to launch Nginx with the crafted configuration file, here we have a run-services script to launch s6-svscan.
+Just like the exp-01 creates a script to launch Nginx with the crafted configuration file, here we have a run script to launch s6-svscan.

-The default.nix file defines a services-shell environment that contains run-services.
+The default.nix file defines a services-shell environment that contains run.

 ### Using nix-shell